ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 The identified orthologs of AT1G56650 (PAP1) in soybean were different between the tools (Table 4).
 OMA did not identified any orthologs, while OrthoDB and Ensembl Plants identified several orthologs.
 As GLYMA_09G235000 and GLYMA_18G261700 were not included in the OrthoDB v10.1, OrthoDB identified more orthologs than Ensembl Plants.

+For AT5G36110 (CYP716A1), OMA identified seven orthologs, OrthoDB identified six (land plants) or three (green plants) orthologs, and Ensembl Plants identified two orthologs (Table 5).
+GLYMA_05G220500 and GLYMA_08G026900 were identified in all of the tools.

+Finally, for GLYMA_08G350800 (CYP93E1), only OrthoDB identified orthologs in soybean (Table 6).

 # Discussion

 We compared the search results of OMA, OrthoDB, PGDBj, and Ensembl Plants for five plant genes.
 We observed substantial difference of the results among the tools.
 PGDBj seems to detect many paralogs compared to others.
 OMA and OrthoDB has functionality of controlling the taxonomic range for orthology detection, and changing the range affected the search results.
 In some cases, the effect of the taxonimc range makes it difficult to interpret the search results by practical scientists.
 By manual inspection of the results, we confirmed that OrthoDB produces reasonable results at the current status.